Common procedures of Interventional Radiology and the best Interventional Radiologists

 The interventional radiologist interprets these images to diagnose injury and disease, and to perform many interventional medical procedures.
 Interventional radiology procedures are easier for the patient because they involve fewer incisions, less risk, less pain, and shorter recovery times, they depend only on local anesthesia, or anesthesia usually is not required.

 Interventional radiologists (IRs) are physicians who specialize in minimally invasive, targeted treatments performed using imaging guidance, Interventional radiology procedures are an advance in medicine that can replace open surgical procedures.

-The interventional radiologist is a medical doctor who has completed an accredited residency program in Radiology and is well-trained in different imaging equipment such as X-rays, magnetic resonance imaging (MRI), ultrasound, and computed tomography (CT) to diagnose disease, then he can take the Doctorate degree in interventional radiology as a sub-specialty or enter a board exam given by the American Board of Radiology, and he completes a fellowship-training program.
+The interventional radiologist is a medical doctor who has completed an accredited residency program in Radiology and is well-trained in different imaging equipment such as X-rays, magnetic resonance imaging (MRI), ultrasound, and computed tomography (CT) to diagnose disease.
+He can take the Doctorate in interventional radiology as a sub-specialty or enter a board exam given by the American Board of Radiology, and completes a fellowship-training program.

 Common IR Procedures

 Needle biopsy: The Interventional radiologist puts a small needle into almost any part of the body, guided by imaging techniques, to take the tissue biopsy, This type of biopsy can offer a diagnosis without surgery, such as in breast biopsy, or biopsy from the focal hepatic lesion or suspicious lymph nodes.